guigolab/CRISPETA/README.md

 ##**Previous Steps**

-**WARNING: CRISPETA uses MySQL.
+**WARNING: CRISPETa uses MySQL.
 Options to connect to MySQL database can be found in config.py file.
 Change parameters if necessary in order to connect to your MySQL season.
-If you change options names while creating the database remember to change this values on config.py file in order to allow CRISPETA.py to run without errors**
+If you change options names while creating the database remember to change this values on config.py file in order to allow CRISPETa.py to run without errors**

-Before running CRISPETA the user must create a database in MySQL to store off-target information for sgRNAs in target genome (this step can take a while depending on the size of the database and computer resources.
+Before running CRISPETa the user must create a database in MySQL to store off-target information for sgRNAs in target genome (this step can take a while depending on the size of the database and computer resources.
 More than 1 hour for human off-targets).
 Files with precomputed off-target information for some organisms can be directly download from our web server (http://crispeta.crg.eu).

 ####**Create database**